Can You Mix Air and Nitrogen in Tires? Follow the Argument!

 What Are the Benefits of Nitrogen Tires?

-The nitrogen-filled tires arguably provide these following benefits:
+The nitrogen-filled tires arguably provide the following benefits:

 1. Better retention of tire pressure

 A tire loses pressure over time and changes in temperature accelerate this process.
 For every 10 degrees up or down in the temperature will cause the tire to lose 1 psi.
-Nitrogen is more stable and its rate of seeping through the tire walls is slower than the oxygen.
+Compared to oxygen, nitrogen has a large molecular size, so it can stay inside the tire for a long time, reducing the risk of air escaping.
+Therefore, an inflated tire containing up to 95% nitrogen will maintain a more stable pressure than a regular tire.
+It can be said that Nitrogen is more stable and its rate of seeping through the tire walls is slower than the oxygen.
 It actually retains the pressure well but the difference is only 1.3 psi for air-filled tires.

 2. No fluctuation of pressure due to condensation

 The air has a portion of water in it.
 When the tire heats up, the water converts into gas and increases the tire pressure.
 As the nitrogen is dry, there will be no pressure fluctuation.
 However, the fluctuation between air and nitrogen is not significant.

 The same reason why nitrogen is thought to be effective in preventing wheel rot.
 However, it is not a problem with modern cars because they have alloy wheels that show no chemical reaction to the water inside the tires.